Recharged in Kyoto. Shiatsu massaged into jello. Shaved my head. Ready for some mountain time.

 I have a … complicated … relationship with this walk.
 Last year I walked four days of it in a kind of “draft” walk — checking out the hut situation, where water was located, things like that.
 Everything was going fine until the end of the third day.

 We had miscalculated time and distances.
 What we thought would be an eight hour walk ended up taking almost twelve.
 I was tired, but that’s no excuse.
 My friend was ahead of me.
 We were eager to find the night’s hut before it got too dark.
 Maybe I was rushing a little.
 I certainly wasn’t paying close attention to the path.

-You see, the Omine Okugake Michi is not really for fair weather walkers.
+You see, this path is not for fair weather walkers.
+In fact I can’t recommend it in good faith to anyone.
+It’s too dangerous.
 It’s an ancient mountain ascetic (shugenjya/shugendo) training route which has been in use for the better part of the last millennium.
 Parts are off limit to women for “religious reasons” (that’s a whole ’nother Ridgeline in and of itself; it’s the one thing about this walk that boils my blood).
 Most of the path — outside of a few bits groomed for day hikers — is raw, under-maintained, very precipitous.
 Lots of narrow ledges, steep ridgelines.
 Scrambles up and down rock faces with chains.

 But it’s gorgeous.
 One of the most beautiful walks I’ve done anywhere.
 So it’s very seductive.
 And on that third day last October I was seduced and exhausted.
 Much of the path — the very thin, very crumbly path — is lined with sassa or bamboo grass.
 In a way, it hides the path’s true edge.